fabito/htk8s/README.md

 ### Verifying the installation

-Once applied you should be
-You should be able to reach each component:
+Once applied you should be able to reach each component ui using the links below.
+Don't forget to replace `localhost` by the IP or the server name running k3s.

 |App|URI
 |---|---